alexissyi/61040-portfolio/assignments/assignment2.md

    a Month

    a set of Users with
-   a set of dates AvailableDates
+   &ensp; a set of dates AvailableDates

    **actions**